10 minutes Reading time

 20 pages Length

-This Office Fittings Market Performance Report looks at retailer wins and losses for 2018.
+This Office Furniture Market Report looks at retailer wins and losses for the year.

 Retailers and industry experts can use this data to benchmark their year’s successes against that of their competitors.
 It highlights where improvements can be made and what you’re doing right with your strategy so far.